ibm-cloud-docs/vmwaresolutions/vmonic/faq.md

 You can check the status of the instance deployment by viewing the [deployment history](/docs/vmwaresolutions?topic=vmwaresolutions-vc_viewinginstances#vc_viewinginstances-procedure-view-deploy-history) on the [instance details page](/docs/vmwaresolutions?topic=vmwaresolutions-vc_viewinginstances#vc_viewinginstances-procedure-view-inst-property) from the {{site.data.keyword.vmwaresolutions_short}} console.

-## How do I add a public network to a vCenter Server instance ordered as private network only?
+## How do I add a public network to an Automated instance ordered as private network only?
 {: #faq-private-only}
 {: faq}